 2) Get to Know Your Co-Workers

 Understanding the people you are working with will go a long way when learning how to communicate with them.
 Each person communicates in their own way.
 Knowing your co-workers will help you best interpret their message, body language and overall communication style.

 The best way to become a pro at effective communication is to practice.

 Utilizing the four types of communication allows you to become familiar enough to spot them within your coworkers.

 If you notice that Jessica makes a lot of facial expressions, then, odds are, she communicates better non-verbally.
 It would be up to you to notice her preference and accommodate it.

-One thing you need to know about good communication in business is that it goes both ways.
+One thing you need to know about good communication in business is that it’s all about listening skills.
 Communicating isn’t just about getting your own point across but rather about the ability to understand and navigate an individual through discussion.
-When the lines of communication are open, you’ll need to close your mouth and open your ears.
+Maintain eye contact and listen carefully when a co-worker is speaking.
+At the very least, this is a sign of respect.

 5) Watch your language